RwandAir: Business trends

 The head office is in the main building of Kigali International Airport.

 Head office

 The airline has its head office on the top floor of the main building of Kigali International Airport in Kigali, Rwanda.
 The airline previously had its head office in Centenary House in Kigali.
 The airline began moving its operations from Centenary House to the airport on Friday 14 May 2010.
 The airline was scheduled to be moved in by Monday 17 May 2010.
-At one previous point the airline had its head office in the Telcom House.
+Previously, the airline had its head office in the Telcom House.

 Destinations

 As of December 2024, the airline serves 21 countries on 35 routes.

 RwandAir serves the following destinations as of May 2023: